giuspek/ComputerGraphicsAssignment1/README.txt

 # Did you collaborate with anyone in the class?

-(Did you help others?
-Did others help you?
-Let us know who you talked to, and what sort of help you gave or received.)

 # Any other comments you'd like to share about the assignment or the course so far?